Publication date: 07/15/2025

 Example of SEM for Summarized Data Tables

-The Structural Equation Models (SEM) platform has the capability ofcan importing summarized data tables (e.g., correlation matrix) to fit a variety of models using summarized data without needing individual-level data.
+The Structural Equation Models (SEM) platform can fit a variety of models using summarized data without needing individual-level data.
 A summarized data table is a condensed version of raw data where the observations have been aggregated.
-For example, a correlation matrix is used to represent the relationships between variables rather than showing individual data points.
+For example, a correlation or covariance matrix is used to represent the relationships between variables rather than showing individual data points.

-In this example, you will input a summarized data table, a correlation matrix published in Holzinger and Swineford (1937), into the SEM platform to fit a bi-factor model and assess the measurement model.
-The summarized data table includes the correlation matrix, which containsing correlations among 14 observed variables about related to cognitive ability, instead of individual test scores.
-The bi-factor model will fit a general cognitive ability factor (g) and multiple unique factors (spatial, mental, motor, and verbal abilities).
-You then use the Assess Measurement Model option to calculate Hierarchical Omega and evaluate the properties of the measurement scale's properties.
-The correlation matrix and sample size are sufficient forto launching the SEM platform in summarized data mode.
+In this example, you use a summarized data table with the SEM platform to fit a bi-factor model and assess the measurement model.
+The summarized data table includes the classic correlation matrix published by Holzinger and Swineford (1937).
+This matrix contains correlations among 14 observed variables that are related to cognitive ability.
+The bi-factor model has a general cognitive ability factor and multiple specific factors (spatial, mental, motor, and verbal abilities).
+You can use the Assess Measurement Model option to estimate the reliability of construct using Hierarchical Omega and evaluate properties of the scale.

 1. Select Help > Sample Data Folder and open Cognitive Ability I.jmp.